nginx/unit-docs/source/howto/express.rst

 #. .. include:: ../include/get-config.rst

-   This creates a JSON file with Unit's current settings; update it with your project settings as follows.

-#.
-Edit the JSON file, adding a :ref:`listener <configuration-listeners>` in
-   :samp:`listeners` and pointing it to your app's :file:`.js` file in :samp:`applications`.
+   This creates a JSON file with Unit's current settings.
+Edit the file, adding a :ref:`listener <configuration-listeners>` in :samp:`listeners` and pointing it to your app's :file:`.js` file in :samp:`applications`.
 Your project and apps will run on the listener's IP and port at their respective URL paths.

    .. code-block:: json